 Writing Actions

-Action: We are developing a new combined reading/writing course for students who place three levels below transfer in either reading or writing that will prepare students to take ACDV B61 and English B53 or B60.
+Action: We are developing a new combined reading/writing course for students who place three levels below transfer in either reading or writing that will prepare students to take BOTH ACDV B61 and English B53 or B60.

 Action: We will develop and pilot a summer course that combines instruction in reading and writing and use multiple measures to place students in the appropriate courses.